data-preservation-programs/singularity/docs/en/cli-reference/storage/update/s3/cloudflare.md

    Advanced

-   --bucket-acl value                                Canned ACL used when creating buckets. [$BUCKET_ACL] --chunk-size value                                Chunk size to use for uploading. (default: "5Mi") [$CHUNK_SIZE] --copy-cutoff value                               Cutoff for switching to multipart copy. (default: "4.656Gi") [$COPY_CUTOFF]
+   --chunk-size value                                Chunk size to use for uploading. (default: "5Mi") [$CHUNK_SIZE] --copy-cutoff value                               Cutoff for switching to multipart copy. (default: "4.656Gi") [$COPY_CUTOFF]
    --decompress                                      If set this will decompress gzip encoded objects. (default: false) [$DECOMPRESS]